 Where the original injury inflicted by the defendant remains an operating and significant cause, the defendant will still be considered a legal cause.

 R v Malcherek and Steel

 The facts of R v Malcherek and Steel is an example of a case where medical professionals acted in line with normal medical practice, meaning their actions did not constitute a novus actus interveniens.

 R v Cheshire

-For medical treatment to constitute a supervening act which breaks the chain of causation, the treatment provided must be so independent of the defendant’s act and so potent in causing the death that the jury regard the defendant’s acts as insignificant.
+The Court in R v Cheshire clarified when medical treatment constitutes a supervening act which breaks the chain of causation.
+The treatment provided must be so independent of the defendant’s act and so potent in causing the death that the jury regard the defendant’s acts as insignificant.